AlexWendland/public-note/general/Unbounded linear programme.md

 ---
-aliases:
+aliases: null
-type: definition
-publish: true
+chatgpt: false
 created: 2023-11-08
 last_edited: 2023-11-08
+publish: true
 tags:
   - programming
-chatgpt: false
+type: definition
 ---
 >[!tldr] Unbounded linear programme
 >A [[Linear programme]] is *unbounded* if the value of the objective value can be arbitrarily large and so is not bounded above.